 The Vienna Boys Choir is a name that is guaranteed to inspire interest in the film by many treble music enthusiasts.
 Yet, unlike films such as the 1962 Disney production of Almost Angels or Christophe Barratier’s Les Choristes (The Chorus), the music and the choir in Little Big Voice take on the role of being a backdrop for a story of a boy looking for his father.
-On the positive side, at least the story is not rehashing scenes and events from those classics but has some of its own originality.
+On the positive side, the story is not rehashing scenes and events from those classics but has some of its own originality.

 When it comes to acting – most of the actors manage to perform in a manner that creates wholesome characters, each with a backstory of their own.
-Character-based narratives are common in the Coming-of-Age genre, but not so in Little Big Voice unless one is willing to accept a multicharacter approach.
+Character-based narratives are familiar in the Coming-of-Age genre, but not so in Little Big Voice unless one is willing to accept a multicharacter approach.
 The young Wainde Wane in the lead role performs well but does not leave a long-lasting impression on the viewer.

-Take my review with a grain of salt, knowing that I am the kind of person who will always opt for a harsh dramatic narrative.
+Take my review with a grain of salt, knowing that I am the kind of person who will always opt for a harsh, dramatic narrative.
 Yet, as a whole, Little Big Voice is not a bad film and deserves a chance to be discovered and seen.
 Credible or not, the story is interesting enough to transfer the viewer to a better world in which a happy ending is a must.
 If you are looking for positivity in these troubled times, a film like Little Big Voice delivers.